sbaldrich/sbaldrich.github.io/_posts/blog/2016-01-17-fun-with-boot.markdown

 ---
 layout: post
-title: "Fun with Spring Boot - I"
+title: "Fun with Spring Boot: Part I"
 modified:
 categories: blog
 excerpt:
-tags: [spring boot, spring, java, web]
+tags: [spring boot, spring, java, web, spring-data, rest]
 image:
   feature:
-date: 2016-01-17T12:30:33-05:00
+date: 2016-01-30T16:06:33-05:00
 ---

 I've been playing for a while with Spring and Spring boot and found out that Boot's reputation of really making easier Spring development is not undeserved.
-As a simple demonstration, this post resumes some steps required to setup a simple web application with Boot.
+As a simple demonstration, this post resumes a couple of features I've found very useful.

 ## Spring Initializr

-Spring provides a way to create starter projects with the [Spring Initializr](start.spring.io), enter the information about your project and you'll get a nice zipped file with your project all set up, another way to do it s to create a starter project using [STS](http://spring.io/tools/sts) if you have it installed.
-Finally (and currently my favorite choice), you can use `curl` to obtain the project.
-I recommend using the `--data` argument to avoid stupid mistakes when generating the project.
+Spring provides a way to create starter projects with the [Spring Initializr](start.spring.io), just enter the information about your project and you'll get a nice zipped file with your project all set up.
+Another way to do it is to create a starter project using [STS](http://spring.io/tools/sts) if you have it installed.
+Finally (and currently my favorite choice), you can use `curl` to obtain the project (I recommend using the `--data` argument to avoid annoying typos).

 {% highlight bash %}
 curl https://start.spring.io/starter.tgz --data @project-config | tar -xzvf -